-• the grievance or another grievance involving substantially the same underlying occurrence or events has already been, or is being, adjudicated by proper University procedures;

-- the grievance should be heard by another body; - the grievance was not filed in a timely fashion; and/or - the University lacks jurisdiction over the subject matter or any of the parties.
+- 1. The grievance or another grievance involving substantially the same underlying occurrence or events has already been or is being adjudicated by proper University procedures. - 2.
+The grievance should be heard by another body. - 3.
+The grievance was not filed in a timely fashion; and/or, - 4.
+The University lacks jurisdiction over the subject matter or any of the parties.

 Before the dismissal recommendation is made to the Vice Provost of Graduate Studies, the parties will be provided the opportunity to respond in writing to the GTA GRC dismissal recommendation by the date specified in the notice letter.
+A dismissal recommendation shall be by a majority vote of the appointed GTA GRC.